Wagga Wagga Icebreakers | winter feature

 Two words … Snow Trip!!!
 If you’re in Wagga Wagga during winter, then a day (or more!) at the snow is a must!
 Snow fields are only a two-and-a-half drive away at Selwyn.

-There’s also historic Currango Homestead or Yarrangobilly Caves House to stay in.
-Both located in Kosciuszko National Park, their location is great for walking, horse riding and caving adventures.
+Want to stay a night or two then book in at the historic Yarrangobilly Caves House located in Kosciuszko National Park, it's location is great for walking, horse riding and caving adventures.
 Pack the woolies and enjoy the Snowy Mountains during winter – after all, ‘snow’ is in their name!

 Discover more >>> on your way to the snow fields from Wagga Wagga you pass through the beautiful Snowy Valleys region.
 Find out what you can do in this region (and all areas around us) via our wander section.